Sackett family: Three main characters

-The three main and most well known characters are the three brothers, sons of Colburn Sackett; Tell, Orrin, and Tyrel.
-Their father liked his horses fast, his drinks hard, and his preachers Hellfire hot, and raised his three sons accordingly.
-Although they often go long periods without seeing one another, they're completely devoted to one another, and come to each other's aid any time needed, dropping all else that they might be involved in at the time, true to the one binding rule in their lives: "When you hunt one Sackett, you hunt 'em all".
+The three main and most well known characters are the three brothers, sons of Colburn Sackett: Tell, Orrin, and Tyrel.
+Their father liked his horses fast, his drinks hard, and his preachers hellfire hot, and raised his three sons accordingly.
+Although they often go long periods without seeing one another, they are completely devoted to one another, and come to each other's aid any time needed, dropping all else in which they might be involved at the time, true to the one binding rule in their lives: "When you hunt one Sackett, you hunt 'em all".

 William Tell Sackett (Tell) – Oldest son of Colburn Sackett ("Ride the Dark Trail" section of "The Sackett Companion").
 Fought for the Union in the Civil War.
 A hard, tough, quiet man who wants only to be left alone, it takes very little to anger Tell, and he will fight like a rabid wolf if pushed, as several men have found out – usually, it's the last mistake they make.
 He's a loner, at home in the High Lonesome, often going years without seeing or communicating with his family back in Tennessee.
 He takes any job that suits him at the moment, from cowhand to miner, and drifts, rarely staying in one place any great length of time.
 He's killed several men in his lifetime, is fast and deadly accurate with any kind of gun, as well as the Tinker-made knife he carries.
 Although outwardly he appears rough, he has a sound, strong moral character, never forgetting his father's rule of "...always ride on the side of the law, never against it".
 In the film adaptations he is portrayed by Sam Elliott.